isomerpages/moe-crestsec/_i-am-a/P6 Student's Parent.md

 <p>Click <strong><a href="https://go.gov.sg/crestbooklet" rel="noopener nofollow" target="_blank">here</a></strong> to
 find out more about the Crest way!</p>
 <h4><strong>Crest Secondary School</strong></h4>
-<p>Crest Secondary School, established in 2013 as Singapore’s first specialised
+<p>Crest Secondary School empowers every student to succeed and chase their
-school for G1 students, was founded on the belief that all students can succeed and realise their dreams.
-Crest offers a vibrant and exciting four-year journey where academic learning is seamlessly blended with hands-on vocational training, giving students authentic and meaningful ways to learn and grow.
+dreams.
+Since 2013, we’ve blended academic learning with hands-on vocational training, giving Crestans real-world experiences that matter.
+Recognised with the Lee Hsien Loong Award for Innovations in Uplifting Students 2023 for our strong culture of care and inclusivity, Crest nurtures confidence, character, and strong connections through our Crafting with Heart approach.
-First announced at the 2010 National Day Rally, the school was created to help every Crestan rise to their potential through real-world learning and extended support.
-Through our <em>Crafting with Heart</em> approach, students experience warm affirmation, strong connections, and a caring, safe environment that nurtures confidence and character.
-With a deep focus on values, social-emotional competencies, and future-ready skills, Crestans graduate not only with the Singapore-Cambridge Secondary Education Certificate (SEC) and the ITE Skills Subject Certificate (ISSC), but also with the self-belief and resilience to thrive in ITE pathways, further learning, and life beyond school.</p>
+Graduates leave not just with the SEC and ISSC, but with resilience, self-belief, and future-ready skills—like Mah Yan Lin, Class of 2024, who received The Lee Kuan Yew Award for All-Round Excellence—ready to thrive in ITE, further learning, and life beyond school.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/p6_parent_2.png">